arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 Today,  the Shadowbound have peace.

-The **Archers** maintain the the old ways, slow and sure, reminding the valley that the mountain is a real place that can be walked, even if it takes a lifetime.
+The **Archers** maintain the the old ways, slow and sure, reminding the valley that the mountain is a real place that can be walked, thoguh it may take many lifetimes.

-The **Weavers** sit at their Great Looms, quickly finding the silhouettes of the day.
-They have brought the mountain to the masses, allowing anyone to see the essential shape of a shadow in no time flat.
+The **Weavers** sit at their Great Looms, They have brought the mountain to the masses, allowing anyone to see the essential shape of a shadow in no time flat.

 And the **Cartographers** work in the deep mist, taking the simple cloaks of the Loom and mending them.
 By turning frayed threads into the most exquisite maps of the mountain, they provide a clarity that the valley had never known.